Getting Started With Bitbucket Cloud

 If you have no particular preference and are setting up a new project on Bitbucket Cloud, we recommend using Bitbucket Pipelines as your CI.

-Follow the tutorial to set up your analysis.
+Follow the in-product tutorial to correctly set up your analysis.